2012 was the year with the best aviation safety rating in aviation history

 Moreover, for the first time in the aviation industry, no loss of aircraft built in the West was counted.
 Only 5 aircraft suffered serious damage whose repairs exceeded the cost of manufacturing.
 In 2011 there were 11 damaged aircraft.

-"From the figures reported, a person should be involved in a plane crash every day for 14000 consecutive days (over 38 years)"
+"According to the reported figures, for a person to be involved in a plane crash should fly every day for 14000 consecutive days (over 38 years)"

 added Matschnigg.
 This proves once again that the plane is the safest means of transport.